cjseattle/dotfiles/README.md

 If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
 First of all you'll need to fork this repo.
 After that you can tweak it the way you want.

 Go through the [`.macos`](./.macos) file and adjust the settings to your liking.
-You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).
+You can find many more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).

 Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
 Use [their search page](https://caskroom.github.io/search) to check if the app you want to install is available.